With a presence in over 80 countries, paracetamol in Panadol is one of the world’s most trusted pain relievers.1,2

 - Paracetamol is rapidly and almost completely absorbed from the gastro-intestinal tract.9

 - Early absorption of paracetamol (fraction of dose over the first 60 minutes) is 32% greater from Panadol Advance compared to standard paracetamol tablet.9

 The combination of paracetmol and caffeine is a well established analgesic combination.16

 The sustained release tablet releases drug at a rate which ensures therapeutically active plasma paracetamol concentrations are rapidly attained and maintained until up to 8 hours after administration.17

 Panadol in practice

-Headache disorders, characterised by recurrent episode of headaches, are one of the most common disorders of the nervous system and, can be painful and disabling to sufferers.26 Find out more about tension-type headaches and migraines, “red flag” symptoms and how to manage them.
+Headache disorders, characterised by recurrent episode of headaches, are one of the most common disorders of the nervous system and, can be painful and disabling to sufferers.20 Find out more about tension-type headaches, “red flag” symptoms and how to manage them.